GuillaumeMMM/personal-blog/source/_posts/makingtheBags.md

 <img src="https://live.staticflickr.com/65535/51403386027_87bee15a9e_z.jpg" alt="Bag full of strawberries">

 During summer, I went to Brittany and took a few pictures.
 I went to La Pointe Du Bill to shoot a sailing class, and to l'île d'Arz to get some hydrangeas pics.
-A collection of the pictures taken is available <a class="link" href="https://guillaumemeigniez.me/photos/brittanySummer2021" target="_self">here</a>.
+A collection of the pictures taken is available <a href="https://guillaumemeigniez.me/photos/brittanySummer2021" >here</a>.
 With those, I made large digital collages, and printed them on waterproof fabric.
-The print was made with <a target="_self" href="https://www.contrado.fr" class="link" rel="noreferrer">Contrado</a> which I tried ordering at for the first time.
+The print was made with <a href="https://www.contrado.fr" rel="noreferrer">Contrado</a> which I tried ordering at for the first time.
 For the fabric I chose (Tissu imperméable respirant 155g/m²) the result is really worth the price.

 <div class="photo-album">
     <div class="images-row images-row-2">